Legendre Functions and the Non-Integrability of a Hamiltonian System: Sixth-order homogeneous potential

-The equations ( \ref{VE1.6}) are a Fuchsian and have five regular singularities $0$, $-h$, $\frac{h}{2}(1\pm \sqrt{3}i)$ and $\infty$.
-There are two possible ways to investigate (\ref{VE1.6}) for solvability: The first is to apply the Kovacic's algorithm to the first equation.The second way - is to make a change of variables
+is used.
+Thus, the equations $VE_1$ are reduced to the following two Fuchsian linear differential equations:

-we get an easy to investigate equation (for simplicity, I omit the tilde).
-(It is not really simple, but it is still an option.)
+Equations ( \ref{VE1.6}) are a Fuchsian and have seven regular singularities - the roots of $r^6+h^6=0$ and $\infty$.
+There are three possible ways to investigate (\ref{VE1.6}) the solvability: There are three possible approaches for investigating the solvability of (\ref{VE1.5}).
+The first is to apply the Kovacic algorithm \cite{BaBi} to the first equation.
+Although this approach is technically involved, it remains applicable.
+The second approach is to study the existence of hyperexponential solutions \cite{Bouchier1}, \cite{Bouchier2}.
+The third approach is to perform the change of variables

-Since our wishes are to prove non-integrability, we do not need to check that changes of variables are canonical.
-It should be noted, that in proof of integrability, we must strictly monitored, whether changes are canonical.
+we get an easy to investigate equation.
+We obtain